Microsoft Defender for Identity

 The webhook receiver Logic App needs to receive session results from Incode when a user completes verification.

-1. In Dashboard, from the left navigation, click Configuration.
+1. In Dashboard, click Configuration in the left menu.

 3. Find the Flow or Workflow associated with your integration.